AARP Hearing Center

 We know family caregivers’ responsibilities can be challenging.
 There are times it may seem overwhelming.
 There are a lot of us.
 There are 780,000 family caregivers here in Massachusetts.
-We’re helping their loved ones live independently at home – where they want to be.
+We’re helping loved ones live independently at home – where they want to be.
 Massachusetts family caregivers provide 73 million hours of care every year, adding up to $15 billion in unpaid labor annually.
 AARP knows family caregivers are stressed.
-We need commonsense solutions that will save them time and money and provide them with more support.
+We need commonsense solutions that will save time and money and provide more support.
+AARP Massachusetts has a variety ways to help you on your caregiving journey.

 Making Cents of Caregiving